pyluyten/emacs-nu/README.md

     (nu-set-helm)

-__MENU CONTENT GUIDELINE__
+# MENU CONTENT EXPLANATION

 Menus are like operators : *save*; *open*, *new*, ...
 Menus content are like objects : *buffer*, *file*, *frame*, ...

-emacs nu tries to dedicated keys to these objects.
+emacs nu tries to dedicate keys to these objects.
 When a function is to be mapped to a menu key, it is mapped to the dedicated key if possible.